Paul-Wortmann/Grume/Readme.md

 Compiling
 ---------
-Included are the project files for use with the Code::Blocks IDE. (http://www.codeblocks.org/) Also required are the SDL librarys.
+Included are the project files for use with the Code::Blocks IDE. (http://www.codeblocks.org/) Also required are the SDL development librarys.

 Multiple language support.
 ---------------------